zengxiaofei/HapHiC/README.md

 **Recent updates:**

+* Version 1.0.5 (2024.08.26): There is no longer a need to manually set the scale factor in Juicebox.
+In addition, the saved `.review.assembly` file can now be parsed correctly by Juicebox.
 * Version 1.0.5 (2024.07.05): Improved stability in ordering and orientation of contigs through a comparison of fast sorting and ALLHiC optimization.
 * Version 1.0.4 (2024.07.03): Add a `haphic refsort` command for [ordering and orienting whole scaffolds according to a reference genome](#refsort).
 * Version 1.0.3 (2024.03.21): Add support for the [pairs format](https://github.com/4dn-dcic/pairix/blob/master/pairs_format_specification.md) used in [chromap](https://github.com/haowenz/chromap).